TalkingQuickly/dacker/README.md

 Please note that Dacker is very new and currently under heavy development and so use in production is very much at your own risk.

+## Why Dacker

+Dacker began as an internal tool at [Make It With Code](http://www.makeitwithcode.com).
+It was built because we had several requirements not met by existing orchestration tools:

+* A single toolchain for both development environments and production deployments
+* Full support for deploying to multiple hosts without a requirement to publicly expose the Docker Daemons HTTP API
+* An easy method of managing production infrastructure without requiring any additional server side daemons or central orchestration servers
+* Very quick deployment of "standard"

 ## Example Usage (Rails)

 This example assumes a Rails application using Postgres as a database but should be generally applicable to web applications.
 Vagrant is required for local development so make sure you've got an up to date version installed before starting <https://www.vagrantup.com/downloads.html>.